 Military units, special operations forces and elite police the world over use the Heckler & Koch MP5.
 Special forces have used this weapon for over 40 years and it’s been around for over 50.

 It’s a damn fine weapon that is great to use in CQB (close quarter battles).
 The rooms are often small and tight and the enemy is in your face when you enter the building.
 When an increased range is required the L119A1 Carbine is a better choice.

 What is so Great About the MP5?

-In fact they will take pride in taking out some special forces soldiers.
+The enemy will, in fact, take pride in taking out some special forces soldiers.

 This also has advantages for close protection work.
-They can’t be running around like a 12-year-old playing Call of Duty despite the fun than it would be.
-You just can’t have all those weapons on your body at once.
+They can’t be running around like a 12-year-old playing Call of Duty despite the fun it would be.
+You can’t have all those weapons on your body at once.

 So What Else?